dda119141/mp3tags/README.md

 tag-read-writer
 ===============

-mp3 handling header-only library for C++17 applications/libraries.
-This project provides a header-only library for reading and writing tags in mp3 files.
+audio tags handling header-only library for C++17 applications/libraries.
+This project provides a header-only library for reading and writing tags in audio files.

 About
 -----

-Why does the open source world need another mp3 tag library?
+Why does the open source world need another audio tag library?
 Yes there is already the taglib out there.
 But there is a need to a solution that is highly functional and relies on current and future modern cpp patterns.
+Hence less vulnerability within this solution will be achieved.
 It is a heady-only library that can be easily included and used in any c++17 supported project.

 This library supports parsing, reading and writing [APE tags](http://wiki.hydrogenaud.io/index.php?title=APEv2_specification), [id3v1 tags](http://id3.org/ID3v1), and [id3v2 tags](http://id3.org/id3v2.3.0).

-For logging the internal behaviour, this spdlog library is part of this solution.
+For logging the internal behaviour, this spdlog library is used in this solution.
 Further informations about the used logging library can be found [here](https://github.com/gabime/spdlog).

 Examples
 ---------

 In the example folder, there are utilities giving good hints about how to use this library:
 - readTag
-  - Utility for simply reading tags out of an mp3 file or any mp3 file in a directory.
+  - Utility for simply reading tags out of an audio file or any audio file in a directory.
 The following action gives informations on how to use it.

 ```console
 ./readTag --help